OPTIMAL CURRENCY FRAMEWORK TERMS AND CONDITIONS FOR CUSTOMERS

 7.3 You agree to let us know if any information we hold on you is inaccurate or out of date.

-7.4 We will use reasonable endeavours to carry out checks without delay however you accept and will hold us harmless for any delays that may be caused to a payment whilst we carry out these checks.
+7.4 We will use reasonable endeavours to carry out checks without delay however you accept and will hold us blameless for any delays that may be caused to a payment whilst we carry out these checks.

 8 DATA PRIVACY

 8.4 We will treat information we hold about you as follows:

 8.4.1 we will process all data fairly and lawfully;